MoonModules/WLED-Docs/docs/interfaces/dmx-input.md

 #### software setup

 For the DMX feature to work, you'll need to use the V4 build varients.
+Define the pins you are using in the DMX input section of the Sync Interfaces menu

 #### hardware setup